Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 3) For Skin

-Vitamin A contributes significantly to skin health.
-It helps maintain the integrity of skin cells and promotes cell turnover, which can improve skin tone and texture.
+Vitamin A plays a crucial role in maintaining healthy skin.
+It helps keep the integrity of skin cells and promotes cell turnover, which can improve skin tone and texture.
 Dermatologists often prescribe retinoids, a derivative of vitamin A, for topical application to treat acne, reduce fine lines and improve skin roughness.

 Also Read: Top Home Remedies To Make Your Skin Glow